Skip to Content

 Preserving vintage tile bathrooms with these easy updates | Building Bluebird

-One of the easiest ways to give vintage bathrooms a nice refresh is by cleaning the tiles and grout.
+One of the easiest ways to give vintage bathrooms a nice refresh is by cleaning the tile and grout.

 I like to use a homemade grout cleaner and a toothbrush to brighten the grout, especially if it’s white!
+Scrubbing the bathroom tiles will really make them shine.
 If you enjoy satisfying cleaning projects, you will love scrubbing these old tiles!

 Preserving vintage tile bathrooms with these easy updates | Building Bluebird